gsingers/search_with_machine_learning_course/README.md

 # Class code layout (e.g. where the projects are)

 For our class, we have four weekly projects.
-Each project is a standalone Python Flask application that interacts with an OpenSearch server (and perhaps other services).
+Each project is a standalone Python application that interacts with an OpenSearch server (and perhaps other services).

 You will find these four projects in the directories below them organized in the following way: